 At the end of each day, there will be a comfortable bed waiting for you at each accommodation of your choice – whether you have selected B&B’s, four-star hotels or a mix of properties, we’re certain you’ll enjoy wonderful hospitality.

-The schedule below is just an illustration of what you might choose to do.
+The schedule below is just an illustration of what you might choose to do – bear in mind that there are no buses on Sundays, so you might choose to book your arrival and departure on Sundays.
 You can pick and choose your accommodation and we’ll happily discuss your plans with you, to help you create your own unique Hebridean experience, adding or removing nights and mixing accommodation between groups.

 You can choose to begin your holiday in Oban or Ullapool.
 We have included ferry tickets (which can include a bicycle), but not bus tickets.
-While you can take a small folding bike on most buses, there may not be room for a full size bike – see our cycling advice page for more information.
+While you can take a small folding bike on most buses, there will not be room for a full size bike, other than on some buses between Tarbert and Stornoway (possibly also on a few buses between Leverburgh and Tarbert) – see our cycling advice page for more information.
 One of our holiday advisors will be happy to work out the direction that fits best for your chosen dates and mainland journey needs.
 Don’t forget that you can mix and match between price groups, so you may prefer to consider these prices as a guide.

 |Example Prices||Main Season

 |Itinerary option 1: Mostly Group 1||395||379|

 |Itinerary option 2: Mixed G2, G3 and G4 accommodation.||559||459|

 |Extra Nights: The extra night prices shown are for additional B&B only.
 Our holiday adviser will provide more information for you.
 Prices shown in this panel are per person, based on two adults travelling together and sharing a twin or double room.
 Per person prices will generally be higher for single occupancy of room/s.
 Please ask our advisors for more information.|